-Deciding what clothing to wear at the gym is much less difficult than educating yourself about proper exercise techniques or about the basics of healthy eating.
-Indeed, when it comes to athletic clothing, it’s often best to wear what makes you feel most comfortable and gives you the widest range of motion possible.
+Deciding on women's gym clothing and tops to wear at the gym is much less difficult (ok maybe not for women!) than educating yourself about proper exercise techniques or about the basics of healthy eating.
+Indeed, when it comes to athletic clothing, it’s often best to wear what makes you feel most comfortable and gives you the widest range of motion possible so it supports your exercise and fitness goals while looking great!
+We will look today at how to buy the right women's gym clothes and some great gym tops!

-Although gym clothing is largely about individual preference and personal feel, it is possible to identify a few broad guidelines that should inform your choices when it comes to gym wear.
+Although gym apparel is largely about individual preference and personal feel, it is possible to identify a few broad guidelines that should inform your choices when it comes to activewear.
 The first of these guidelines is to keep it simple.
-You can’t really go wrong with shorts, a t-shirt and athletic shoes.
+You can’t really go wrong with shorts, a t-shirt or gym top and athletic shoes.

 Where it gets complicated is in selecting the proper athletic shoes and choosing the right fabrics and fits to make sure that you get the most out of your workout.
 When it comes to shoes, you have to remember that simple running shoes are not a one-size-fits-all answer to your gym-related footwear needs.
 Instead of just wearing any old pair of sneakers that you have lying around the house, you need to identify what specific exercises you will be performing and find shoes designed for those exercises.

-Another clothing item that needs to be chosen based on the activity you will be performing at the gym is the sports bra.
+A clothing item that needs to be chosen based on the activity you will be performing at the gym is the women's gym top or sports bra.
 Like athletic shoes, different sports bras are designed for very different activities and they are generally broken down into three levels of impact: low, medium and high.

 This is a fairly simple classification system with each level corresponding to a different type of exercise activity.
 For instance, low impact bras are suitable for activities such as yoga and Pilates; medium impact sports bras are suitable for lifting and cycling; high impact sports bras are suitable for kickboxing, dance classes, step aerobics and running.